Loubrains/GPT_open_ends_categorizer/README.md

 This project contains scripts and modules for the automatic categorization of open-ended text responses to survey questions using GPT-4.

-It costs less than 1$ and takes about 15 seconds to categorize a dataset fo 1500 responses.
+It costs less than 1$ and takes about 15 seconds to categorize a dataset of 1500 responses.

 # Prerequisites